thodnev/xproto/README.rst

    We use `protobuf <https://en.wikipedia.org/wiki/Protocol_Buffers>`_ for payload encapsulation, which is known for `near-perfect <https://developers.google.com/protocol-buffers/docs/encoding>`_ efficiency.
 #.
-IoT-ready — it should fit the constained runtimes such as MCUs, in terms of: small code footprint; small RAM usage;
+IoT-ready — it should fit the constrained runtimes such as MCUs, in terms of small code footprint; small RAM usage;
    low computational power (though nowadays there is no single strict definition what IoT means)
 #.
-Secure — we use military grade encryption algorightms on per-session basis.
+Secure — we use military-grade encryption algorithms on a per-session basis.
 Each following session key
    is derived from **all** the previous sessions.
-This means that even if the attacker somehow manages to find the current session key (using  impossible alien supercomputers), it will be outdated in a minutes, as soon as the next session starts.
+This means that even if the attacker somehow manages to find the current session key (using  impossible alien supercomputers), it will be outdated in minutes, as soon as the next session starts.
-#. _`NAT-safe` — most of times a device node is located behind the NAT, and could only initiate the outgoing
+#. _`NAT-safe` — most of the times a device node is located behind the NAT, and could only initiate the outgoing
    connections, not accept the incoming ones.
-It is possibe to deal with it using the longpolling mechanism, similar to the one used with HTTP or in push notifications.
-The device node regularly sends small requests to server and gets a new data in response.
+It is possible to deal with it using the longpolling mechanism, similar to the one used with HTTP or in push notifications.
+The device node regularly sends small requests to server and gets new data in response.
-   Stuff such as firewalls, dynamic IPs may also be adressed using the longpolling approach.
+   Stuff such as firewalls, dynamic IPs may also be addressed using the longpolling approach.
 #.
 Transport-agnostic — any underlying transport could be used with Xproto.
 TCP, UDP, TLS, or even HTTP (if you like
    *die großen* headers).
 #.
 RPC-ready — Xproto supports the `Remote Procedure Calls <https://en.wikipedia.org/wiki/Remote_procedure_call>`_,
    which allows for seamless device-server integration based on clean concise native APIs.
-We have taken the best approaches from `JSON-RPC <https://en.wikipedia.org/wiki/JSON-RPC>`_ and rethunk them to keep Xproto RPC as robust as possible.
+We have taken the best approaches from `JSON-RPC <https://en.wikipedia.org/wiki/JSON-RPC>`_ and rethought them to keep Xproto RPC as robust as possible.

-| There are plenty of IoT-ready protocols, however they do not fit the specifig goals the Xproto is addressing.
+| There are plenty of IoT-ready protocols, however, they do not fit the specific goals the Xproto is addressing.
 Below is presented the overview of the most obvious drawbacks for some of these protocols:

 * `CoAP <https://en.wikipedia.org/wiki/Constrained_Application_Protocol>`_ (Constrained Application Protocol)